This page may include affiliate links. Please see the disclosure page for more information.

 Make and use your own natural cleaning products.
 Essential oils can be used in cleaning products for their disinfecting properties.
 They also bring a pleasant scent with them to the job that is being done.
 Check out my 12 Easy Ways to Start Using Essential Oils post for some cleaning ideas and recipes.

-High quality microfiber is another great cleaning option.
-These clothes are able to wipe up and clean minuscule particles from our surfaces.
-They are versatile and safe to use on countertops, walls, carpet, couches, ect.
+High quality microfiber, such as Norwex or e-cloth, are another great cleaning option.
+These cloths are able to wipe up and clean minuscule particles from our surfaces.
+They are versatile and safe to use on countertops, cabinets, glass, faucets, walls, carpet, couches, ect.
 The tiny microfiber threads work to pick up and absorb bacteria, germs and dirt to give you a 99% clean surface (comparable or even better than your traditional chemical filled cleaning products)!

 We are all looking to live a longer, healthier life and removing chemicals from the home is a huge step in this direction.
 At first it might seem challenging to reduce the toxic load in the home, however there are some simple switches that can greatly impact our home environment.